Black Heavyweight Championship: Black Heavyweight Champions

 Klondike fought many of the top black heavyweights of his generation, including Jack Johnson, the first black man to win the world heavyweight championship.
 Klondike first declared himself the black heavyweight champion after beating Johnson in the future world heavyweight champ's third pro fight at Chicago's Howard Theater on 8 May 1899.
 It was only Klondike's eighth pro bout.

-Klondike and Johnson fought again twice, with one bout ending as a draw and the third with Johnson winning by a T.K.O.
+Klondike and Johnson fought again twice, with one bout ending as a draw and the third with Johnson winning by a TKO.

 On 4 September 1898, Frank Childs lost his world colored heavyweight title to George Byers.
-Regardless of having lost the title, Childs fought Bob Armstrong, from whom he had won the championship on 29 January 1898, on 4 March 1899 in Cincinnati, Ohio in a fight announced as a title bought, despite Byers being the legitimate champion.
+Regardless of having lost the title, Childs fought Bob Armstrong, from whom he had won the championship on 29 January 1898, on 4 March 1899 in Cincinnati, Ohio, in a fight announced as a title bought, despite Byers being the legitimate champion.
 He defeated Armstrong via a TKO in the sixth round of a 10-round bout.

 On 11 August 1899, Childs challenged Klondike for his "Black Heavyweight Championship".
 In a six-round contest in Chicago, Childs prevailed by outpointing the "Black Hercules".
-On October 28 of that year, they met in a rematch in Chicago in which Childs retained the black heavyweight title by K.O.th-ing Klondike in the third round of a six-round contest.
+On October 28 of that year, they met in a rematch in Chicago in which Childs retained the black heavyweight title by knocking out Klondike in the third round of a six-round contest.

 On 16 March 1900, Childs put his black heavyweight title on the line and Bryers put up his colored heavyweight crown in a six-round bout that ended in a draw.
-He fought Joe Butler on 15 December 1900 for the black heavyweight title, dispatching Butler via K.O. in the sixth.
-Finally, he took back the Colored World Heavyweight Championship legitimately from Bryers on 16 March 1901 in Hot Springs, Arkansas, K.O.-ing him in the 17th round of a 20-round fight.
+He fought Joe Butler on 15 December 1900 for the black heavyweight title, dispatching Butler via knockout in the sixth.
+Finally, he took back the Colored World Heavyweight Championship legitimately from Bryers on 16 March 1901 in Hot Springs, Arkansas, knocking him out in the 17th round of a 20-round fight.
 Childs did not put up his black heavyweight title, which he never officially fought for again.

 Childs lost his colored heavyweight title to Ed Martin on 24 February 1902 in Chicago.
 However, be continued to claim to be the colored champ (possibly due to his black heavyweight title) until he was defeated by Jack Johnson on 21 October 1902.
 Johnson beat Martin for the colored title on 5 February 1903 in Los Angeles, California.